teozern1/tp/docs/UserGuide.md

 # **TASsistant User Guide**

-TASsistant is a desktop app for Teaching Assistants (TAs) in NUS to track information about the students and professors involved in tutoring.
-It is optimised for users that have experience with a Command Line Interface (CLI) and aims to be able to handle contact organisation faster than GUI apps if the user can type quickly.
+TASsistant is a desktop app for Teaching Assistants (TAs) in NUS School of Computing who are taking multiple modules and tutorials with a large class size.
+It aims to help TAs track information more easily about the students and professors involved in tutoring.

+If you are experienced in using a Command Line Interface (CLI) and can type quickly, you will be able to handle contact organisation faster than GUI apps.

 <!-- @@author izzahaj-reused
 Table Reused from (https://github.com/AY2223S1-CS2103T-T12-4/tp/blob/master/docs/UserGuide.md)